 A Call to Morning Time Learning

-I give the boys a 5 minute warning to put away their games or drawing supplies or LEGOs and set my timer.
-When the timer goes off, I call them to the table.
+I give the boys notice to put away their games or drawing supplies or LEGOs and turn on our morning song for the term.
+We are using Mozart’s Sonata 17 in C currently and it’s such a peppy and fun call to start the day!
+When the song ends, they know to be at the table.
 They get to take turns ringing our crystal butterfly bell to call us to order.
 It belonged to my Mamaw, and using it makes me feel like she’s a part of our homeschool.

 Morning Time Scriptures and Hymns